csgf/RobotProxy/docs/install.rst

 ****************************************************************************
-How-to install and configure the eToken & the MyProxy servlets Docs
+How-to install and configure the eToken & the MyProxy servlets
 ****************************************************************************

 ===================